Canada promises to regulate legal cannabis with same fairness and efficiency as telecommunications - The Beaverton

 Canada promises to regulate legal cannabis with same fairness and efficiency as telecommunications

-– Addressing concerns that many Canadians have about the imminent legalisation of recreational , the federal has committed to applying the same common sense policies they have applied to telecommunication.
+– Addressing concerns that many Canadians have about the imminent legalisation of recreational , the federal government has committed to applying the same common sense policies they have applied to telecommunication.

 “The best price doesn’t come from a competitive free market or from a nationalised control board” stated minister Bill Morneau.
 “But rather when you have a handful of private corporations that the government protects from competitors.”